-Herpes is an infection that results from either of the two types of herpes simplex virus.
+Herpes is an infection that results from one of two types of herpes simplex virus.
 The symptoms may appear as oral herpes or genital herpes.
 Herpes can hide in the nerve cells for a long time before activating, which makes finding a cure challenging.
-Research on vaccines is ongoing.
+There is currently no cure, but research on vaccines is ongoing.

 Herpes simplex virus 1 (HSV-1) typically causes oral herpes but